py1tcm/MiniWXStation/README.md

 ![fritzing_Image](https://github.com/IU5HKU/MiniWXStation/blob/master/Images/Schematics.jpg)

-*Tanks to Marcelo - PU2SWX for de great job in pt-br translation!!*
+#Tanks to Marcelo - PU2SWX for de great job in pt-br translation and WeatherUnderground code correction!!#

 **Attention**

 The parameters below, which include personal information (callsign, password (except for OTA_passw) and IP configuration), are now set via the serial monitor and/or the web page.